 Senior drivers face a unique set of driving challenges that come with age, such as vision and hearing loss, slower reflexes and shorter attention spans.
 Therefore, the state of Virginia has implemented a series of procedures and rules for mature drivers to ensure the safety of everyone on the road.
 Drivers over the age of 75 must renew their license in person at the DMV every five years.

-The following table shows what senior drivers in Virginia may pay for auto insurance.
+The above table shows what senior drivers in Virginia may pay for auto insurance.

-Due to the increased risks older drivers face behind the wheel (7,359 car crash fatalities in 2017 involved a driver over 65), insurance companies are often likely to increase their rates.
+Due to the increased risks older drivers face behind the wheel (16.5% of fatal car crashes in 2017 involved a driver over 65), insurance companies are often likely to increase their rates.
 However, senior drivers tend to have a lot of experience behind the wheel and often take more precautions— they’re more likely to wear a seatbelt while driving and avoid texting and talking on the phone.
 If you’re looking for affordable car insurance in Virginia as a senior, a good driving record can help keep your rates down.

 Virginia has put laws and regulations in place to keep young drivers safe.
 Still, auto insurance for teen drivers is almost always greater than for older drivers.
 To control these costs, the Virginia DMV suggests asking the insurance company for a higher deductible on any damages.

 For college students enrolling in a school outside of Virginia, let the insurance company know if a vehicle will be used in the student's state for more than 30 days per year, or consider scaling back the student's coverage to "occasional driver" if your child won't be using a car often.